New Homes in Nottingham

 -

 This area is full of good schools, including top performing secondary Bluecoat Wollaton Academy.
-It’s rated as outstanding by Ofsted, along with Fernwood School in the west of the city, while Nottingham Free School and Djanogly City Academy are also strong choices.
+It is well regarded, along with Fernwood School in the west of the city, while Nottingham Free School and Djanogly City Academy are also strong choices.

-If you have younger children, Welbeck Primary and Edna G Olds Academy are both outstanding schools according to Ofsted.
-The same goes for Huntingdon Academy close to the city centre and South Wilford CofE, which is on the River Trent’s southern bank. -
+If you have younger children, Welbeck Primary and Edna G Olds Academy are both known for their excellent standards.
+The same applies to Huntingdon Academy close to the city centre and South Wilford CofE, which sits on the southern bank of the River Trent.

 Nottingham’s award-winning transport network incorporates bus, train and tram services, which you can pay for using a cashless Robin Hood card for added convenience.
 There are also plenty of cycling routes in and around town, along with bike hire options if you need them.